 What is spaying?

-Spaying, also known as ovariohysterectomy, removes a female pet's reproductive organs: two ovaries, uterine horns, and uterus.
+Spaying, also known as ovariohysterectomy, removes a female cat or dog's reproductive organs: two ovaries, uterine horns, and uterus.

 What are the benefits of spaying?

-By spaying your pet, you can prevent unwanted litters, which is especially crucial in the case of outdoor female cats, as they are at the highest risk of pregnancy.
+By having your cat or dog spayed, you can prevent unwanted litters, which is especially critical in the case of outdoor female cats, as they are at the highest risk of pregnancy.

 What happens during a spaying procedure?